Notice of Pre-AIA or AIA Status

 apply a machine learning model trained for intent recognition to the feature dataset to generate an intent support label ([0121], e.g. annotation of the intent may be facilitated.
 Annotation may define a quality of an association between the communication and the intent.
 Annotation may be done automatically by applying algorithms in one embodiment) for the service message object ([0005], e.g. “intent” refers to machine-based communication system categories associated with user issues addressable by a communication system.
 Devices in a communication system can use machine learning and AI with intent processing systems to manage communications with users),

-correlate the intent support label to a resolution data object related to a service resolution for the service request ([0121], e.g. annotation may be completed manually based on the correlation of the original communication and the identified intent.
+identify, based at least in part the intent support label, a resolution data object associated with a service resolution for the service request ([0121], e.g. annotation may be completed manually based on the correlation of the original communication and the identified intent.
 The quality can be annotated in any suitable form, including words (e.g., “yes” and “no”), percentages (e.g., “80%”), numbers (e.g., on a scale from 1 to 10), etc.); and

-initiate a first resolution action for the service request based at least in part on first resolution information related to a searchable database system or a generative system ([0127], e.g. As communications with users occur and the words from a user communication are associated with intent categories, and the communications result in a resolution of the user interaction (e.g. positive and negative resolutions), the words associated with an intent category and successfully resolved can be added to data 938 for a particular intent) or
+initiate a first resolution action for the service request based at least in part on first resolution information provided by a searchable database system or a generative system ([0127], e.g. As communications with users occur and the words from a user communication are associated with intent categories, and the communications result in a resolution of the user interaction (e.g. positive and negative resolutions), the words associated with an intent category and successfully resolved can be added to data 938 for a particular intent) or

 initiate a second resolution action for the service request based at least in part on second resolution information related to an automated response message object (0127], e.g. Words that result in unsuccessful resolution, or that frequently result in a system shifting from one intent category and associated actions for the category to a different category with different associated actions can be removed from data 938 for one category and placed with data for another category).